karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ### Cons

-> You'll see a lot of guidelines mentioning this DNS resolution issue when talking about ``HttpClient``, the truth is that if your app is calling a service where the DNS doesn't change at all, using this approach is perfectly fine.
+> You'll see a lot of guidelines mentioning this DNS resolution issue when talking about ``HttpClient``.
+The truth is, if your app is making calls to a service where you're aware that the DNS address won't change at all, using this approach is perfectly fine.

 - ``HttpClient`` only resolves DNS entries when a TCP connection is created.
 If DNS entries changes regularly, then the client won't notice those updates.